 There are a few defenses available to a defendant in an alienation of affection lawsuit.
 The plaintiff doesn't have to prove that the defendant had the intention of destroying the marriage, but rather that he or she intentionally acted in a way that would foreseeably impact the marriage.

-For more information and resources related to this topic, you can visit FindLaw's Emotional Distress, Privacy, and Dignitary Torts section.
+For more information and resources related to this alienation of affection cases, you can visit FindLaw's Emotional Distress, Privacy, and Dignitary Torts section.

 Contact a qualified personal injury attorney to make sure your rights are protected.